kedro-org/kedro/docs/source/tutorial/visualise_pipeline.md

 You can view Plotly charts in Kedro-Viz when you use Kedro's plotly datasets.

 There are two types of plotly datasets in Kedro :
 - [plotly.PlotlyDataSet](https://kedro.readthedocs.io/en/stable/kedro.extras.datasets.plotly.PlotlyDataSet.html#kedro.extras.datasets.plotly.PlotlyDataSet) - To use this dataset you need to configure your plot in the `catalog.yml`.
+This datasets supports only [Plotly Express](https://plotly.com/python/plotly-express).

 Below is an example of how to visualise plots on Kedro-Viz using `plotly.PlotlyDataSet`